noop-inc/noop-sample-app-covid-19-mobility/seed_task/README.md

 COPY package*.json  ./
 RUN npm install --loglevel=error

-# Recieves dependencies from build, and uses those files for execution of
+# The runtime stage recieves dependencies from build, and uses those files to assist in execution of the component.
 FROM node:12-alpine

 # Sets environment variables available at build's runtime.
 The variables available from a defined resource vary depending on the type of the resource.